pimoroni/inventorhatmini-python/REFERENCE.md

 value = board.servo_pin_value(SERVO_1)
 ```

-To use a servo pin an output:
+To use a servo pin as an output:

 ```python
 # Initialise InventorHATMini without servos